HCL Project KEEP, a.k.a Domino REST API, provides a secure REST API access into HCL Domino servers and databases.

 KEEP has an extensible architecture that allows it to serve multiple API versions from a Domino server.
 We currently support admin, core, CI/CD and PIM APIs but KEEP can be extended to add more APIs.

-We provide a Web Admin UI that facilitates admin actions.
+We provide a Web UI that facilitates managing schemas, scopes and applications.

 Along with the application design and admin features, KEEP allows CRUD operations on documents, retrieval of collections (aka views and folders), execution of queries and submission of access control, design and code, while maintaining and extending Domino’s security model.